 All of the moves explained so far must be run individually to their completion or must be stopped before another move can begin.
-The SMD17K also gives you the ability to pre-assemble more complex profiles from a series of relative moves that are then run with a single command.
+The SMD23K and SMD24K also gives you the ability to pre-assemble more complex profiles from a series of relative moves that are then run with a single command.
 Each Assembled Move can consist of 2 to 16 segments.
 Assembled Moves are programmed through a hand shaking protocol that uses the input and output registers assigned to the unit.
-The protocol is fully described in the Assembled Move Programming section on page 36.
+The protocol is fully described in the Assembled Move Programming section on page 38.

-Two types of Assembled Moves exist in an SMD17K:
+Two types of Assembled Moves exist in an SMD23K and SMD24K:

-- ➤ Blend Move A Blend Move gives you the ability to string multiple relative moves together and run all of them sequentially without stopping the shaft between moves.
+- Blend Move A Blend Move gives you the ability to string multiple relative moves together and run all of them sequentially without stopping the shaft between moves.
 A Blend Move can be run in either direction, and the direction is set when the command is issued.
-The direction of motion cannot be reversed with a Blend Move. - > Dwell Move A Dwell Move gives you the ability to string multiple relative moves together, and the SMD17K will stop between each move for a programed Dwell Time.
+The direction of motion cannot be reversed with a Blend Move. - Dwell Move A Dwell Move gives you the ability to string multiple relative moves together, and the SMD23K or SMD24K unit will stop between each move for a programed Dwell Time.
 Because motion stops between each segment, a Dwell Move allows you to reverse direction during the move.